 - To vote on the posters, I do not require students to take a quiz or otherwise prove they read the books.
 The poster is purely on the honor system.

 - I do not do anything to influence the votes.
 If a book gets lots of “dislikes,” that’s okay.
 Not every book appeals to everyone, and allowing students to be honest makes the voting system authentic.

 This poster is great!
 Students looking for their next read have a quick visual reference of recommended “likes” and “dislikes” from their fellow students.

 DOWNLOAD THE POSTERS AND TRACKING SHEETS

 This is an sample poster of the 2017-2018 Texas Lone Star Reading List poster.
-Please note that my posters are not officially sponsored by the Lone Star Reading List committee.
+The Bluebonnet poster is the same, except with 2017-18 Bluebonnet titles.
+Please note that my posters are not officially sponsored by the Lone Star Reading List or Bluebonnet committees.
 This is just something I used in Texas for several years and think others might enjoy using in their libraries.